somnambulist-tech/web-api-skeleton/readme.md

 #### DNS Resolution

-DNS and Proxy where moved to [data service](https://github.com/dave-redfern/data-service-skeleton).
+DNS and Proxy where moved to [data service](https://github.com/somnambulist-tech/data-service-skeleton).

 ## Suggested Implementation Approach

+### Notes

+ * Twig is enabled for: `dev`, `test` and `docker` environments and disabled in `prod`
+ * As of 2020-02-19 the form-request bundle does not have an SF 5 stable release
+ * Docker ppm container requires the latest build with an SF 5 ppm version

 ### Domain